| | |

 If you enjoyed making the triangular shawl, I’d love to see yours on Instagram – tag me @handylittleme or #handylittleme.

-If you are on Facebook, stop by the handylittleme Facebook group and share a photo.
+If you are on Facebook, visit the handylittleme Facebook group and share a photo.

 I’d love to see your work!